What’s New ?

 Indexing in NumPy arrays is very fast

-Indexing in Pandas series is very slow
+Indexing in the Pandas series is very slow

 Operations